zachjs/sv2v/README.md

 supported, but are simply dropped during conversion.

 If you find a bug or have a feature request, please [create an issue].
-Preference will be given to issues which include examples or test cases.
+Preference will be given to issues that include examples or test cases.

 [create an issue]: https://github.com/zachjs/sv2v/issues/new